atk4/data/docs/persistence.rst

 SQL Actions
 -----------

-The following actions are currently supported by `Persistence\\SQL`:
+The following actions are currently supported by `Persistence\\Sql`:

  - select - produces query that returns DataSet  (array of hashes)
  - delete - produces query for deleting DataSet (no result)